taskcluster/taskcluster-rfcs/rfcs/0180-Github-cancel-previous-tasks.md

 If `authCancelPreviousChecks` is set to `true` it will cancel them.

 Cancellation will happen for all the non-resolved tasks within the same `taskGroupId`.
 However, due to the fact that tasks can create their own sub-tasks, there might be cases where running tasks would still manage to create some tasks that might not be cancelled.

+## Github API

+To make it easier for developers to cancel running builds associated with some specific branch we can expose new API endpoint. `github.cancelBuilds({ organization, repository, branch })` would be able to find all task groups associated with this branch, find all non-resolved tasks within those groups and cancel those.

 # Implementation